m0bilesecurity/RMS-Runtime-Mobile-Security/README.md

 * [Android](https://frida.re/docs/android/)
 * [iOS](https://frida.re/docs/ios/)

-Some cool projects that can help to **auto** install, update and run frida are:
+Some cool projects that can help you to **auto** install, update and run frida on Android devices:
 * [MagiskFrida - Android](https://github.com/ViRb3/magisk-frida)
 * [FridaLoader - Android](https://github.com/dineshshetty/FridaLoader)

+They are not needed on iOS devices, since FRIDA starts just after the boot of the device (jailbreak mode).

 # Known issues
 * Sometime RMS fails to load complex methods.
-Use a filter when this happens or feel free to improve the algo (default.js).
+Use a filter when this happens or feel free to improve the algo (agent/RMS_core.js).
 * Code is not optimized

 # Improvements